Choosing the right combine brands can make or break your harvest.

 Honorable Mention: Massey Ferguson

 We couldn’t finish up this list without giving Massey Ferguson an honourable mention.
-While they don’t dominate the brand searches or have many combines for sale on our site, they get an honourable mention.
-This is thanks to their EquipmentWatch award.
+While they don’t dominate the brand searches or have many combines for sale on our site, they have received an EquipmentWatch award.
 Massey Ferguson took home the Best Retained Value award for combines in 2018, with their 9500 HRV model.

 For innovation and technology, Massey Ferguson cover it all: